Qdoba: Violation of child labor laws

 In 2019, a minor filed a complaint to the General Attorney's Office at Newton, Massachusetts, stating that they had worked overtime at Qdoba.
 This led to a state-wide investigation that resulted in auditing all locations in Massachusetts.
 Qdoba paid over $400,000 in citations due to the thousands of violations they received due to Massachusetts' child labor laws.

 Glenwood Springs food contamination

-In 2020, four customers were hospitalized after consuming contaminated food in Glenwood Springs, Colorado Qdoba.
+In 2020, four customers were hospitalized after consuming contaminated food in Glenwood Springs, Colorado.
 The food was contaminated by an unspecified chemical.
 Only two out of the four customers experienced symptoms.
 The incident caused Qdoba to close down temporarily.
 After the release of the individuals, Qdoba reopened.
 No action was taken by the individuals.

+Gestation crates

+In 2012, Qdoba committed to ending the use of gestation crates for their pork supply by 2022.
+In 2024, animal welfare groups criticized Qdoba for not reporting progress on this goal.